mblayman/mattlayman.com/content/building-saas/2019-07-25-webpack-collectstatic-ci.md

 ---
-title: "Plug the Shiv App Into Nginx - Building SaaS #28"
+title: "Webpack and collectstatic in CI - Building SaaS #28"
 description: >-
   In this episode,
   we updated Continuous Integration (CI) to run webpack